keycole/show-me-the-money/README.md

 ## Usage

 - This application is meant to be used to track your expenses while on the go.
 - Expenses can be recorded while offline.
-The balance will be updated accordingly and new expenses will be stored in the database when you're device is back online.
+The balance will be updated accordingly and new expenses will be stored in the database when your device is back online.

 ## Contributing